 The incidence of Parkinson’s disease varies across the globe.
 However, this distribution may not be as simple as a geographical or ethnic factor.
 It is known that the Parkinson’s disease is more prevalent in North America and Europe than in Asia and West Africa.
 However, certain findings like that of the Parsi community in India indicates that this may not just be a geographical difference.
 The Parsi community in Mumbai has the world’s highest incidences of Parkinson’s disease where it affects about 328 out of every 100,000 people despite living in a country, India, with one of the world’s lowest incidence of PD (70 out of 100,000).

-Family History and Genetic
+Family History and Genetics

 Over the age of 60

 Living in North America

 From a family with a strong history of PD